Current headlines

 With winter weather now upon the Midwest, preserve visitors are reminded that not all preserves may be open on time during or immediately after a snow event.

-Updates will be posted on the website.
+During larger snow events, updates will be posted on the website as information is available.
 However, the public is asked for its patience as our staff work to clear the snow and ice.

 Preserves may also close early when weather conditions warrant it.

-During the week, members of the public can call the Sugar Creek Administration Center at 815-727-8700 to check on a preserve's status.
-Sugar Creek Administration Center is open 8 a.m. to 4 p.m., Monday through Friday.
+For information on preserve closures, members of the public can call the Sugar Creek Administration Center at 815-727-8700 from 8 a.m. to 4 p.m.
+Mondays through Fridays.

 News